 Listed amongst the 50 fundamental herbs in Chinese medicine, Japanese ardisia (Ardisia japonica) is now grown in many countries besides its native homelands of China and Japan.
-Hardy in zones 7-10, this ancient herb is now more commonly grown as an evergreen ground cover for shady locations.
+Hardy in zones 7 to 10, this ancient herb is now more commonly grown as an evergreen groundcover for shady locations.
 For Japanese ardisia plant info and care tips, continue reading.

 What is Japanese Ardisia?

-Japanese ardisia is a creeping, woody shrub that only grows 8-12 (20-30 cm.) tall.
-Spreading by rhizomes, it can get three foot or wider.
+Japanese ardisia is a creeping, woody shrub that only grows 8 to 12 (20-31 cm.) tall.
+Spreading by rhizomes, it can get 3 foot (1 m.) or wider.
 If you are familiar with plants that spread by rhizomes, you may wonder is ardisia invasive?

 Coral ardisia (Ardisia crenata), a close relative of Japanese ardisia, is considered an invasive species in some locations.
 However, Japanese ardisia does not share coral ardisia’s invasive species status.
 Still, because new plants are added to local invasive species lists all the time, you should check with your local extension office before planting anything questionable.